Alicaso/music-reasoning/README.md

 The system expects CSV files with the following columns:
 - `question_id`: Unique identifier
 - `music_id`: Identifier for the corresponding Kern file
-- `question`: The music theory question
+- `question`: The music reasoning question
 - `final_options`: List of answer choices (A, B, C, D)
 - `truth_letter`: Correct answer (A, B, C, or D)